FAQs: Frequently Asked Questions

 Q: How long does it take to complete the formal application process to join the Sulpicians?

 A: From the time your bishop gives you permission to apply until you are accepted as a Sulpician candidate, the process usually takes three to four months.
-Click Here to Apply
+Click here for more information on applying.

 Q: Is there a good time of the year to make application?

 A: We accept applications at any time of the year.
 Assignments begin on July 1, so if you hope to begin Sulpician ministry as soon as possible, it is best to complete your application before Christmas.
-Click Here to Apply
+Click here for more information on applying.

 About the Sulpicians FAQs